top of page

 Coaches Are ALWAYS Watching You

-With more and more college coaches heading off to high school tournaments this winter and spring to scout and recruit prospective players, this is the perfect time to discuss your character both on and off the pitch.
+With more and more college coaches heading off to high school tournaments and camps this summer to scout and recruit prospective players, this is the perfect time to discuss your character both on and off the pitch.

 More than once, I have had coaches tell me it is always easy to spot the most talented player on the field, but the giddiness of finding an athletic gem can quickly be overridden by the negative character faults they see.